RasmusStenlund/hypothesis/README.md

 #mac/linux
 source venv/bin/activate

 pip install -r requirements.txt

 uvicorn main:app --reload
 ```

 ### Frontend setup
-This project was made in vanilla HTML, JavaScript and CSS, so only local server setup is needed.
-You will, however, need to change the url location in extra_functions.js to the url you host on, if locally:
+This project was made in vanilla HTML, JavaScript and CSS, so no special stup is needed.
+You will need to change the url for API if you host the API yourself or on another server, if you host locally the url you need is below.

 **extra_functions.js**
 ``` js
 const url = "http://127.0.0.1:8000"
 ```

-## Future improvements
+## Possible future improvements
-- Longer time logged in using session tokens
-- Tags for experiments such as Biology, Chemistry, Bacteria
-- Add other users to edit experiments
-- Email authentication and password changing
 - Images for experiments
+- Tags you can filter by, e.g Biology, Chemistry
+- Maybe a usecase for email authentication and password reset